Acoma Pueblo: History

-Origins and prehistory
+Origins and precontact history

-Pueblo people are believed to have descended from the Ancestral Puebloans, Mogollon, and other ancient peoples.
+Pueblo people descend from Ancestral Puebloans, Mogollon, and other precontact peoples.
 These influences are seen in the architecture, farming style, and artistry of the Acoma.
 In the 13th century, the Ancestral Puebloans abandoned their canyon homelands due to climate change and social upheaval.
 For more than two centuries, there were migrations in the area.
 The Acoma Pueblo emerged by the 13th century.
 However, the Acoma themselves say the Sky City Pueblo was established in the 11th century, with brick buildings as early as 1144 on the mesa.
 Evidence for their antiquity is the unique lack of adobe in their construction.
-This early founding date makes Acoma Pueblo one of the earliest continuously inhabited communities in the United States.
+Acoma Pueblo is one of the earliest continuously inhabited communities in the United States.

 The Pueblo is situated on a 365 ft mesa, about 60 mi west of Albuquerque, New Mexico.
 The isolation and location of the Pueblo has sheltered the community for more than 1,200 years as they sought protection from the raids of the neighboring Navajo and Apache peoples.